ICF Mentor Coaching

 You can also get a sense of my approach to learning and credentialing in my LinkedIn article, The Coach Knowledge Assessment (CKA): Setting Yourself Up for Success.

 I’ve been an ICF credentialed coach since 2009.
 My training (2008-9) was through the highly respected program at inviteChange in Seattle, Washington.
 Since then, I’ve been active in ICF on the local and national level.
 I was a member of ICF Washington State from 2008-2017, and I currently serve as the Education & Training Chair on the Board of Directors for ICF Michigan.
 I was a presenter at the ICF Converge Conference in Washington, D.C. in 2017, and have presented on a range of topics to ICF chapters across the country.
-As of August 2019, I have close to 50 hours of coach mentoring experience.
+As of November 2019, I have more than 50 hours of coach mentoring experience.
 Yes, this is a new-ish endeavor, and therefore I bring a combination of confidence and humility to my work.
 Just as I learn from the clients I coach, I expect to learn from you as we work together.
 The most dynamic and productive partnerships involve mutual learning and growth; a Mentor Coaching partnership is no exception.

 What goes into making this partnership successful?
 First is ensuring we’re a good fit.
 If either of us doesn’t feel there’s an alignment of style, personality or energy, the work won’t yield the results we’re looking for.
 I’m always happy to refer you to trusted colleagues!
 If we decide we’re a fit and we agree to work together, then we’re both making a commitment to being fully engaged and present to the process, setting clear expectations, practicing direct communication, being open to mutual learning, allowing for transparency and vulnerability, and expanding our comfort zones.